Chris Norris, President and CEO

 Responsible for managing financial planning and analysis, accounting and financial reporting, tax, treasury and information technology, John was previously EVP & CFO at Affymetrix, a $325 million leading Life Science/Biotech Company in the genetic analysis tools space.
 He drove the completion of three acquisitions, raised over $400 million, and eliminated ~$25 million of fixed manufacturing costs through cost reduction and consolidation.
 From late 2004 through 2007, John was the Chief Financial Officer for Credence Systems, a $500 million global semiconductor Automated Test Equipment manufacturer.
 At Credence, John completed the integration of a major acquisition, implemented new ERP system capability, improved the cost structure, and secured capital through a series of refinancing.
 From 1999 through the end of 2004, John was the Chief Operating Officer and Chief Financial Officer for Network Equipment Technologies (NET), a global provider of telecommunications equipment used for enterprises, service providers, and government in mission critical applications.
 Additionally, John was CFO at Verilink Corporation (telecommunications equipment), and held various senior financial management positions at VLSI Technology (now NXP – semiconductor), and Intel Corporation (semiconductor).
 He has a Bachelor’s in Economics from the University of New Hampshire and an MBA from the University of Chicago Booth Graduate School of Business.

-Rich Kapusta, VP of Marketing
+Rich Kapusta, VP of Sales and Marketing

-Rich is responsible for Alta’s overall product strategy, brand, and marketing communications.
+Rich is responsible for customers, revenue, product strategy, brand, and marketing communications.
 Rich has over 20 years of experience in technical, marketing, and business management roles.
 Rich joined Alta Devices from Microsemi Corporation, where he was Vice President of Marketing for their FPGA business via the acquisition of Actel.
 Prior to Actel, Rich held M&A and Product Line VP roles at Exar and Sipex.
 Rich began his career at Cypress Semiconductor where he spent 14 years in progressively more senior technical and marketing management roles.
 He has six issued patents, and a Bachelor’s in Computer Engineering from the University of Illinois, Urbana-Champaign.

 Ray Milano, VP of Technology